-Sebastian Bieniek (born April 24, 1975) in Czarnowąsy (Upper Silesia/Poland) took 1989 in the age of 14 refuge as late repatriate to West Germany.
+Sebastian Bieniek (B1EN1EK), born 1975 (24th of april) in Czarnowąsy (Upper Silesia/now Poland, when his parents were born Germany) took 1989 in the age of 14 refuge as late repatriate (member of

 1994 he became the youngest member of the German Artist Association (BBK) in north Germany.

 Two years later he moved from the village Unterlüß in Lower Saxony to Braunschweig to study under the performance artist Marina Abramović in 1997 art at the the Art University of Braunschweig.
 His teacher was also John M. Armleder at that time.

 1998 he made a three month study trip to India.

 The advanced art study period Bieniek made in the University of Art Berlin (UdK), where he 2001 graduated and 2002 made the Master degree (Meisterschüler) in the class of Prof. Katharina Sieverding.

 In 2000 he got a half-year grant from the German - French Youth Office ( DFJW) which ended up with an exhibition in Rennes.

 2002 he started to study movie directing at the German Film and Television Academy Berlin (DFFB) and boke, despide of numerous international exhibition, his activities as visual artist.

 His best known artworks at that time were radical performances in which he for example was laying for three days in 500 kg. minced meat, or robbed (as a performance) the Deutsche Bank or cutted himself daily for sixteen days.